The global derived period map: Derived geometry

 Next we need to recall some characterizations of sheaves on derived analytic stacks.

-Definition 4.1 in \cite{Porta15} defines a category of coherent sheaves on a derived analytic space $X$: First one takes the $\oo$-topos $\cat X$ associated to $X$ and observes there is a category of $\cat O_{\cat X}^{alg}$-modules.
+Definition 6.3 in \cite{Porta15} defines a category of coherent sheaves on a derived analytic space $X$: First one takes the $\oo$-topos $\cat X$ associated to $X$ and observes there is a category of $\cat O_{\cat X}^{alg}$-modules.
 The category of \emph{coherent sheaves} is the subcategory of modules $\cat F$ whose cohomology sheaves are locally on $\cat X$ coherent sheaves of $\pi_{0}(\cat O_{\cat X}^{alg})$-modules.
 This is entirely analogous to the algebraic case.

 Let us unravel this definition.
 First we make the definition of a derived analytic space a little more precise.
 Recall the $\oo$-topos of a topological space $T$ can be thought of as the $(\oo,1)$-category of sheaves of spaces on $T$.
 A model for its hypercompletion is given by the model category of simplicial presheaves on $T$ (cf. Remark 6.5.0.1 in \cite{Lurie11a}).
-But a derived analytic space is always hypercomplete, see Lemma 3.2 of \cite{Porta15}.
-So locally we are just working with the model category of simplicial sets on a topological space.
+But a derived analytic space is always hypercomplete, see Lemma 3.1 of \cite{Porta15}.
+So locally we are just working with the local projective model category structure on simplicial presheaves on a topological space.
 The space is then equipped with a sheaf of simplicial rings $\cat O_{X}^{alg}$.
 (Plus the extra structure that does not affect these definitions).

 Many of the derived analytic spaces in this paper will actually have an underlying topological space, so this description applies globally.
 (This is also true in the algebraic setting for derived schemes.)
-There will be a brief discussion about sheaves on stacks before Corollary \ref{cor-globalperiodstack}.
+There will be a brief discussion about sheaves on stacks in Section \ref{sect-alggrass}.

 In general, $\cat O_{\cat X}$-modules are $\cat O_{\cat X}$-module objects in sheaves on an $\oo$-topos $\cat X$, cf. Section 2.1 of \cite{Lurie11d}.
-As we are working over $\C$ and assuming we have an underlying topological space we can model this by the model category of sheaves of chain complexes over $N(\cat O_{X}^{alg})$ (using the normalization functor $N$).
+As we are working over $\C$ we can model this by the model category of sheaves of chain complexes over $N(\cat O_{X}^{alg})$ (using the normalization functor $N$).

 There are cohomology groups defined in this setting, which just come down to the usual cohomology groups, see Definition 7.2.2.14 in \cite{Lurie11a}.
 There is a $t$-structure on $Coh(X)$ and the heart satisfies $Coh^{\heartsuit}(X) \simeq Coh^{\heartsuit}(\pi^{0}(X))$.